 Jeremy is a commercial and regulatory lawyer who specialises in regulated or part-regulated sectors including rail, bus, automotive, power and utilities.

 He has broad experience supporting train operators on franchise and concessions bids, as well as advising train manufacturers and ROSCOs on fleet procurements, maintenance and leasing.
 Jeremy is an expert in the regulatory framework that applies to rail having joined the firm from the Office of Rail Regulation (now Office of Rail and Road).
 He also advises clients in the utilities sector, including the UK's largest DNO, Western Power Distribution as well as ’big six’ and smaller energy suppliers.

-Jeremy worked in the infrastructure team at Freshfields Bruckhaus Deringer and spent three years at the Office of Rail Regulation before joining Osborne Clarke in January 2013.
+Jeremy joined Osborne Clarke from the Office of Rail Regulation in January 2013.
 He has a post graduate diploma in EU competition law.